sgoings/job-descriptions/Deis-DevTools.md

 The Deis team loves creating components that the open source community at large can seamlessly plug into their existing toolsets and workflows.
-In order to maintain the user experience people have come to expect with the Deis product offering, we need someone to help us with further refining our:
+In order to maintain the user experience people have come to expect with the Deis product offerings, we need someone to help us further refine our:

 ### 1. Developer Tooling
 You'll tie things together with projects like [glide][glide], [wercker][wercker], and